bambooforest/IntroDataScience/data_practicals/README.md

 [Bing](https://www.bing.com), [Yahoo](https://www.yahoo.com),
 [Baidu](https://www.baidu.com), [DuckDuckGo](https://duckduckgo.com), or
-whatever, internet searches for data, information, answers to why your code isn’t working, etc., is probably your most important tool.
+whatever, internet searches for data, information, answers to why your code isn’t working, etc., is probably **your most important tool**.

 Regarding data, there are lots of options depending on what kind of data you’re looking for.
 First, do some internet searches for it.
 Keywords